Grunwald–Wang theorem: History

-Wang's counter-example
+Wang's counterexample

 Grunwald's original claim that an element that is an nth power almost everywhere locally is an nth power globally can fail in two distinct ways: the element can be an nth power almost everywhere locally but not everywhere locally, or it can be an nth power everywhere locally but not globally.

 An element that is an nth power almost everywhere locally but not everywhere locally

 The element 16 in the rationals is an 8th power at all places except 2, but is not an 8th power in the 2-adic numbers.

 It is clear that 16 is not a 2-adic 8th power, and hence not a rational 8th power, since the 2-adic valuation of 16 is 4 which is not divisible by 8.